bmetitiri/proto/README.md

 Bookmarklets are defined in:

+- [autoload.js](/autoload.js) Javascript to automatically append the content of next links.
 - [youtube.js](/youtube.js) Javascript to turn YouTube links into playlists.

 The rest are support files for the repo: